udaykiranpilla/academic-finance-dashboard-scts-school-2025-26/README.md

 ## 🔒 Data Privacy
 All personal and sensitive data (student names, IDs, Phone Numbers etc.) have been randomized or masked or Removed.
 The dashboard reflects real structure and patterns without exposing actual identities.

+📂 Data & Workbook Files
+- `student_dataset_ap_2025-26.xlsx` – Cleaned, anonymized academic data used in dashboard
+- `Tableau Dashboard.twbx` – Tableau packaged workbook with all dashboards and visualizations

 ## 📄 License

 This project is licensed under the [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0).